opensolon/solon/README.md

 <hr />

 <p align="center">
-2 to 3 times more concurrency 50% reduction in runtime memory Startup is 5-10 times faster.
-Packaging can be reduced by 50% to 90%
+2 to 3 times more concurrency 50% memory savings Startup is 5-10 times faster.
+50% to 90% packaging reduction Compatible with java8 ~ java22
 <br/>
 Built from scratch, it has its own standard specification and open ecology
 </p>